brikrey67/express-mongoose-mlab-deploy/readme.md

   })
 ```

-5. Follow Heroku's [Getting Started with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) to deploy **When President** (if you don't have a working lab, use the 'express-mongoose-solution' branch). **Do not use the sample application provided by Heroku**
+5. Follow Heroku's [Getting Started with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) to deploy **When President** (if you don't have a working lab, use the 'express-mongoose-solution' branch). **Do not use the sample application provided by Heroku**.
+There will be a few redundant steps, skip them.

 > Follow the deployment tutorial but **stop** after the 'Define a Procfile' step.
 Once you've deployed, read through the remaining steps to learn more about using Heroku and its features.